Connect with others who understand.

 3. Trouble Processing Information

-Being unable to respond quickly when a lot of information is being presented or having trouble handling deadlines can be signs that you’re having a hard time with information processing.
+Being unable to respond quickly to new information or having trouble handling deadlines can be signs that you’re having a hard time with information processing.
 “It’s like your brain is in slow motion,” a MyMSTeam member wrote.
-In terms of prevalence, more than 2,800 members of MyMSTeam have reported experiencing slowed information processing speed.
+More than 2,800 members of MyMSTeam have reported experiencing slowed information processing speed.

 4. Difficulty Problem-Solving and Dealing With Complex Tasks

-Sometimes, a person with MS may have a difficult time problem-solving or managing complex tasks that may have been easier before MS. Missing the point in conversations or having trouble completing multistep tasks are examples.
+Sometimes, a person with MS may have a difficult time problem-solving or managing complex tasks that may have been easier before MS. Missing the point in conversations, having difficulty with decision-making, or having trouble completing multistep tasks are examples.
 One member of MyMSTeam wrote, “Minor things completely overwhelm me.”

 5. Changes in Visual-Spatial Abilities